talibando/dHue/readme.md

 dHue is an open source Discord Bot to control and manage Philips Hue smart lights all through discord.
 Built using [discord.js](https://github.com/discordjs/discord.js).

 ## Features
+- Turn lights off and on.
+- Modify brightness and color
+- Detailed info about your Hue lights